LaTo: Landmark-tokenized Diffusion Transformer for Fine-grained Human Face Editing: Experiments

 \textbf{Landmark positional encoding effectiveness.} We investigate various positional encoding (PE) strategies for landmark tokens, including original relative encoding (RoPE), learnable RoPE, no PE, and our location-mapping RoPE.
 The results in Table~\ref{tab:ab1} demonstrate that: (1) No PE leads to unstable training and unnatural results due to the absence of spatial awareness; (2) Original RoPE fails to effectively capture spatial relationships between landmarks and target images, achieving a suboptimal landmark error of 25.4; (3) Learnable RoPE improves both instruction adherence and landmark conditioning but remains inferior to our approach; (4) our method provides the model with a strong geometric prior, enabling rapid geometry information extraction and achieving superior performance in both landmark conditioning and identity fidelity.

 \textbf{Landmark predictor accuracy evaluation.} To evaluate the effectiveness of landmark predictor, we conducted a manual accuracy assessment against Gemini 2.5 Pro, Qwen2.5-VL-72B, and Qwen2.5-VL-3B.
 Specifically, we selected 50 human faces from the HFL-150K test set and randomly generated instructions for each image by altering expression, head pose angle, or their combinations (6 variations per image), resulting in 300 samples.
 The predicted landmarks were rendered on source images, and participants were asked to evaluate whether the predicted landmarks aligned with the given instructions, assigning a score of 0 (incorrect) or 1 (correct).
-We recruited 10 human evaluators and collected their results, which are presented in Table~\ref{tab:user_study}.
+We recruited 10 human evaluators and collected their results, which are presented in Table~\ref{tab:user_study_main}.
 Our fine-tuned model achieves the highest average accuracy among the compared models, outperforming the baseline by 25.3$\%$, demonstrating its superiority in landmark analysis.
+To further evaluate LP under realistic noisy instructions, we test it on composite expressions (e.g., happy + surprised) and conflicting pose instructions (e.g., turn left and turn right), as shown in Figure~\ref{fig:ambiguous_lp}.
+LP remains robust to instruction-level ambiguity.
+For composite expressions, it produces plausible intermediate states in the landmark space.
+For conflicting poses, the CoT module infers a coherent head orientation and often defaults to a near-frontal view when cues conflict.

 \textbf{Landmark-aware CFG scaling analysis.} Figure~\ref{fig:cfg} and Table~\ref{tab:cfg} illustrate the impact of our CFG scale.
-Raising the CFG scale improves landmark alignment, yet may generate more artefacts and compromise video quality.
+Raising the CFG scale improves landmark alignment, yet may generate more artifacts and compromise video quality.
 We adopt a CFG scale of 4 as the optimal baseline configuration.